-This recap of Project Blue Book Episode 8, “War Games”, contains spoilers.
+This recap of Project Blue Book Season 1 Episode 8, “War Games”, contains spoilers.
 You can check out the last time we wrote about the show by clicking these words.

 It has been a while since we last checked in on Project Blue Book, History’s on-going series about real-life investigations into post-war UFO sightings, and little has changed.
 That isn’t necessarily a bad thing; the show was good when it started and remains so, following a similar formula each week while gradually complicating the basic premise, which sees professional sceptic Dr. J Allen Hynek (Aidan Gillen) and his yes-sir-no-sir military mate Captain Michael Quinn (Michael Malarkey) investigating weird happenings at the behest of a deeply suspicious Uncle Sam.

 The weirdness in “War Games” is supplied by a platoon of American soldiers who’re convinced they’ve had a run-in with some kind of extraterrestrial, and are suffering from wacky psychological effects as a result.
 General James Harding (Neal McDonough) is characteristically convinced that this is all a product of wartime trauma and is dismissive of their increasing hostility; he’s much more concerned with despatching Hynek to “kill” whatever threat is responsible.
 But Hynek, true to type, is on the hunt for an ulterior motive, and his more humanistic approach is starkly opposed to Harding’s blase treatment of the rank and file.